From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Results

 We validate our ML model on thin LC cells, where heliknotons are effectively localized near the horizontal mid-plane for cell thicknesses $d<3p$ and large electric fields~\cite{Tai2019}.
-In this case, the heliknoton pair interactions are only a function of their in-plane separation $\Delta x, \Delta y$, as they share a common orientation.
-Fig.~\ref{fig2}(a) shows the two-dimensional pair interaction potential of heliknotons in the LC-1 mixture, for cell thickness $d=3p$ and applied voltage $U = 1.9$V. At separations $r > 5p$, the interactions decay to zero.
-Fig.~\ref{fig2}(b) shows the radial profiles of the interaction potential along different $\theta = \tan^{-1}(\Delta y/ \Delta x)$.
-The CG model (lines) accurately reproduces the anisotropic FG interaction potential (symbols), with a root-mean-squared error (RMSE) of $3.9k_BT$ ($T=293$K), much smaller than the total interaction-strength range ($\sim 6000 k_BT$).
-With the trained CG potential, we simulate the self-assembly of heliknotons using Monte Carlo (MC) simulations~\cite{Whitelam2007,Whitelam2009,VMMC}.
-Fig.~\ref{fig2}(c) shows snapshots of the heliknoton assemblies at successive stages of the simulation.
-The rhombic crystal structure that self-assembled in our simulations, exhibiting a centered rectangular unit cell, closely matches the experimental observations~\cite{Tai2019, voltdiff}.
-Although the lattice is rectangular, the crystal inherits the chirality of the heliknoton textures as seen from the bottom right panels of Fig.~\ref{fig2}(c) showing horizontal sections of $\boldsymbol{n}(\boldsymbol{r})$, from FG simulations of a unit cell.
+In this case, the heliknoton pair interactions are only a function of their in-plane separation $\Delta x, \Delta y$, as they share a common orientation which is a function of their $z$-coordinates (see Appendix~\ref{theappendix}).
+Fig.~\ref{fig2}(a) shows the two-dimensional pair interaction potential of heliknotons in the LC-1 mixture, for cell thickness $d=3p$ and applied voltage $U = 2.2$V. At separations $r=\sqrt{\Delta x^2+\Delta y^2} > 5p$, the interactions decay to zero. {Even in the simplest case of 2D confinement, the pair interactions between heliknotons are strongly anisotropic.} Fig.~\ref{fig2}(b) shows the radial profiles of the interaction potential along different $\theta = \tan^{-1}(\Delta y/ \Delta x)$.
+The CG model $\Phi$ (lines) accurately reproduces the anisotropic FG interaction potential $\Delta F$ (symbols), with a root-mean-squared error (RMSE) of $3.9k_{\mathrm{B}}T$ ($T=293$K), much smaller than the total interaction-strength range ($\sim 6000 k_{\mathrm{B}}T$).

+{Fig.~\ref{fig2}(c) shows the convergence of the training error as a function of the number of terms $N_s$ used in the CG model.
+As shown by the parity plot in the inset ($N_s = 32$), we obtain excellent agreement between the model predictions ($\Phi$) and the pair potential ($\Delta F$) sampled from FG simulations.} Using the trained CG potential $\Phi$, we then simulate the self-assembly of heliknotons via Monte Carlo (MC) simulations~\cite{Whitelam2007,Whitelam2009,VMMC} (see Appendix~\ref{theappendix}).
+Fig.~\ref{fig2}(d) shows snapshots of the heliknoton assemblies at successive stages of the simulation.
+The resulting structure that self-assembled in our simulations is a rhombic crystal with a centered rectangular unit cell, in close agreement with the experimental observations~\cite{Tai2019}.
+Although the apparent self-assembled lattice of particle-like solitons is rectangular, the crystal retains the chirality of the underlying chiral nematic host medium and heliknoton textures, as evident from Fig.~\ref{fig2}(e), which show horizontal sections of $\boldsymbol{n}(\boldsymbol{r})$ obtained from FG simulations of a unit cell.